jcazevedo/jcazevedo.net/posts/_posts/2014-10-28-a-beets-plugin-for-rateyourmusic.md

 ---
 layout: post
-title: "A Beets Plugin for Rateyourmusic"
 date: "Tue Oct  28 20:41:33 WET 2014"
 ---

+# A Beets Plugin for Rateyourmusic

 Genres are usually neglected in my music library metadata.
 My primary source for music metadata [doesn't do genres][mb-genres] and therefore I tend not to worry